zulip/zulip/docs/contributing/gsod-ideas.md

 you.
-Your mentor will of course be paying close attention to these conversations, and you will likely exchange many private messages with them about what to work on next, but we prefer to review work publicly because it lets us ensure you get a response to requests for feedback quickly.
+Your mentor will of course be paying close attention to these conversations, and you will likely exchange many private messages with them about what to work on next, but we prefer to review work publicly because it lets us ensure you get responses quickly.

-However, the first and most important thing to do for building a strong application is to show your skills by contributing to a large open source project like Zulip, to show that you can work effectively in a large project (it doesn't matter what part of Zulip, and we're happy to consider work in other open source projects, even if it is years in the past).
+However, the first and most important thing to do for building a strong application is to show that you can work effectively in a large project like Zulip (it doesn't matter what part of Zulip, and we're happy to consider work in other open source projects, even if it is years in the past).
 One skill that's particularly important to us is separating out your changes into individual git commits that are easy